 Bristol Yoga Nidra Classes & One to ones

-Big Chill Friday - second Friday of each month at Yogasara (September - March) - booking is essential.
+Big Chill Friday - Monthly Friday class at Yogasara - booking is essential (see classes page for more detail).
 Yoga Nidra is an important part of this practice.

 Yoga Nidra can be used in small groups or on a 1:1 basis.
 Private sessions allow for the Nidra to be designed to meet your individual needs.
 Yoga Nidra can have many therapeutic benefits, it can be used as a coping strategy for anxiety issues, reduce stress, it can improve sleep, increase energy and help with pain management.
 As well as a range of other health benefits.